-Ending the Vicious Circle of Low Labor Utilization Rates
+Ending the Vicious Circle of low Billable Utilization.

 The balancing act between optimal current and future labor utilization really comes down to accurate labor resource management combined with accurate labor resource forecasting.

-Let’s look at a typical resource forecasting scenario:
+Let’s look at a typical resource management & forecasting scenario:

 “I have ten field technicians and each of those techs has 40 hours a week to work.
 So, that’s 400 hours a week of potential billable hours.
 Let’s get the sales team to book as many of those potential billable hours as possible.”

-Inaccurate Resource Forecasting – The Problem with this Approach
+Single Hours Bucket Resource Management – The Problem with this Approach

 The issue with this blanket approach is that not all field technicians are created equal.
-Some have specialized skills, structured cabling, Cisco or other certifications, PMP (Project Management) or specialized training knowledge.
-So in reality, a bucket of 400 hours is pretty much useless for real-world forecasting of your engineer / field technician hours, as those 400 hours might be comprised of 77 project management hours, 241 installation hours, 19 structured cabling hours and 63 training hours.
+Some have specialized skills, Cisco or other certifications, PMP (Project Management), structured cabling, or other specialized training knowledge.
+So in reality, a bucket of 400 hours is pretty much useless for real-world labor planning & forecasting because those 400 hours might actually be comprised of 80 project management hours, 240 installation hours, 40 structured cabling hours and 40 training hours.

-Achieving More than 65% Labor Utilization through Accurate Resource Forecasting
+Achieving More than 65% Billable Labor Utilization through Accurate Resource Management

-So, ideally in order achieve more than 65% labor utilization, you need the ability to forecast expected hours by specialized resources and you also need to be able to forecast those hours 30, 60, and 90 days in advance.
+So in order achieve more than 65% labor utilization, you need the ability to manage & forecast expected hours by specialized resources and ideally you also need to be able to plan & forecast those hours 30, 60, and 90 days in advance.
 To achieve both services profitability and customer satisfaction, you need to know:

 - How many project management, installation, and training hours are currently deployed and what do you need next month?

 This becomes information of strategic value in order to make business decisions that will make your services organization more profitable and move you towards the ideal 80%+ utilization rate, as per the example below.

-“We’re forecasting a little light in structured cabling 60 days from now.
+“We’re forecasting a little light in structured cabling 30 days from now.
 We have the opportunity to take a low-margin cabling job we were going to turn down.
-We should take it so that we don’t have our cabling people sitting on the bench a couple months from now.”
+We should take it so that we don’t have our cabling people sitting on the bench next month.”

 Automating Labor Utilization Means Optimizing Labor Utilization for the Growing IT Service Provider

-In a smaller shop where most field technicians are cross-trained, this kind of forecasting and scheduling can, for the most part, be done manually.
-As your business grows and the technicians become more specialized, manually forecasting and tracking these specialized hours becomes near impossible.
+In a smaller company where most field technicians are “jack of all trades”, labor scheduling & forecasting can for the most part be done manually.
+As your business grows and the technicians become more specialized, manually tracking and forecasting these specialized labor hours becomes nearly impossible.

-Even if you could get an accurate snapshot of currently deployed specialized labor resources and combine that with forecasted labor resources, now you have to contend with existing service deliverables changing in the field, combined with quote versions and scope change over the course of the sales process.
-Shifts in schedules in existing projects can also make a major impact.
-So, updating the resource forecast manually, at the level of resource specialization detail required to make the resource forecast truly useful, becomes truly unfeasible.
+Even if you could manually compile an accurate snapshot of currently deployed specialized labor resources and combine that with forecasted labor resources, now you have to contend with existing service deliverables changing in the field, combined with quote versions and corresponding labor scope change over the course of the sales process.
+So updating the resource tracking & forecast manually, at the level of resource specialization detail required to make the resource forecast truly useful, becomes truly unfeasible.

-Automation becomes the only way to adequately address the labor utilization and resource forecasting issue to allow you to plan and forecast specialized resource hours to achieve optimal labor utilization.
-Ultimately, this means increased services team profitability and customer satisfaction, which in turn, means repeat business and the vicious circle has transformed into a circle of profit for your IT services organization.
+Automation becomes the only way to adequately address the labor utilization and resource forecasting issue to allow you to plan, track and forecast specialized resource hours to achieve optimal billable labor utilization.
+Ultimately, this automation will result in increased services team profitability and customer satisfaction, which in turn, means repeat business and the vicious circle has transformed into a circle of profit for your IT services organization.